 Nursing Diapers for Donuts

 Nursing seniors inducted into the nursing honor society (Sigma Theta Tau International) last fall conducted a service project asking shoppers at local grocery stores to donate diapers and/or baby wipes for the YWCA and Friendship Center in exhange for a donut and a smile!
-(See photo at top)
+(Photo at left)

 Shodair Children’s Hospital Christmas Gift Drive